AA&MDSIF College Scholarships

 Making Educational Dreams Come True

-For many of these students, their academic and career pursuits are a direct reflection of their experiences as a patient.
+For many of the students receiving these scholarships, it has been a difficult road to achieve their dreams.
+Their academic and career pursuits are a direct reflection of their experiences as a patient.
 Many choose careers in the health sciences or a profession where they can give back to make life better for someone else.
-They are all bright young faces – made all the more exuberant by having a second chance at life.

 Support & Community